-During 2018-19, LMN provided the following across England, Wales and Northern Ireland:
+During 2019-20, Live Music Now Limited provided the following across England, Wales and Northern Ireland:

-1,812 music workshops for children and young people with complex needs at 202 schools for 42,808 children and young people
+music sessions for children and young people with complex needs at 251 schools, hospitals & community venues for

+51,086 children and young people

-The settings included general special schools, specialist schools for young people with social, emotional and mental health difficulties and specialist autism schools.
+The settings included 198 general special schools, specialist schools for young people with social, emotional and mental health difficulties and specialist autism schools.
 We also delivered sessions for disabled children and their families in community venues and visited hospital schools.
+55% of the sessions were delivered within longer-term projects.